wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/data-driven-story-power-bi/includes/13-lab.md

 In this exercise, you will sync the report page slicers.

 > [!IMPORTANT]
-> This exercise will require you to login to Power BI service,  you will use your existing account you created before starting this lab.
+> This exercise will require you to login to Power BI,  you will use your existing account you created before starting this lab.

 ### Sync slicers